maprdhm/SPACiSS/README.md

 SPACiSS can now be run in two ways:
 - in a Docker container
 - directly on the host machine

+This allows SPACiSS to run on Linux and on Windows 10/11 (see specific Windows guidelines below).

 <details>
 <summary><h3>Running SPACiSS in a Docker container</h3></summary>